SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 Next, we need to create configuration for cert-manager that tells it to use Let's Encrypt to issue certificates.

-To do this, we will create and apply an **Issuer** configuration to cert-manager which Kubernetes uses to abstract certficate issuing details.
+To do this, we will create and apply an **Issuer** configuration to cert-manager which Kubernetes uses to abstract certificate issuing details.
 Note that an **Issuer** is local to a specified namespace, whereas a **ClusterIssuer** works across all namespaces.
 In this case, because we only have the one app, we will use a standard **Issuer**.

-Create a new yaml file:
+Create a new YAML file:

 ```
 nano issuer.yaml